Rocco-Gossmann/htmx_jquery/README.md

 In this case the event is registered on the `document` but it will only trigger, if any `BUTTON` within the `document` is clicked.
-That way it does not matter how many buttons are added or removed since the event is not bound to the buttons container.
+That way it does not matter how many buttons are added or removed since the event is bound to the buttons container.

 Unlike